Thousand Oaks Brain Injury Lawyer

 - Memory loss

-Given the seriousness of the medical issues just listed, always get help right away if any of these events or experiences happen.
-This is especially true if you or the injured person live alone or won’t be able to quickly obtain help if the head injury complications quickly worsen.
+Given the seriousness of the medical issues listed, always get help right away if any of these events or experiences happen.
+This is especially true if you or the injured person live alone or won’t quickly obtain help if the head injury complications quickly worsen.

-The following video explains how traumatic brain injuries are treated.Experienced Thousand Oaks Traumatic Brain Injury Lawyers
+The following video explains how some doctors are treating patients with traumatic brain injuries.Experienced Thousand Oaks Traumatic Brain Injury Lawyers

-I am a long-standing member of the Brain Injury Association of America and have been properly assessing and handling serious TBI cases for many years.
-My team and I know how to thoroughly investigate your case and isolate the facts indicating that your injury was directly caused by the intentional, negligent act of another party.
+We are a long-standing member of the Brain Injury Association of America and have been properly assessing and handling serious TBI cases for many years.
+We know how to thoroughly investigate your case and isolate the facts indicating that your injury was directly caused by another party's intentional negligence.

 :eBs bw [cs 1152]